sologenic/com-fs-user-model/MODEL.md

 The `user.proto` file defines the core user model for user management.
 It provides message types for representing user data, status management, social profiles, UI settings, and data feed accounts.
 The file integrates with external utility libraries including metadata, audit, role, language, trade profile, document, commission, and compliance models.

 **Note on ComplianceFormAnswer**: The `ComplianceFormAnswers` field uses the `compliance.ComplianceFormAnswer` type from the compliance model.
+Each `ComplianceFormAnswer` contains:
+- `ComplianceID`: UUID reference to the compliance form
+- `Answers`: Array of `QuestionAnswer` messages, each containing:
+  - `Question`: The question text (for consistency without static indexes)
+  - `Values`: Answer values as strings (single value for radio/text, multiple for checkbox)
-Each `ComplianceFormAnswer` contains `QuestionAnswer` messages, and each `QuestionAnswer` can include a `repeated File` field.
-This allows compliance form responses to include file attachments (e.g., documents, images) with each answer.
+  - `Files`: Repeated File field allowing file attachments (e.g., documents, images) with each answer
+- `FormStatus`: Status of the form (enum: FORM_STATUS_SUBMITTED = form submitted by user, FORM_STATUS_RE_VALIDATE = needs re-validation, FORM_STATUS_REJECTED = rejected by admin requiring resubmission)
+- `SubmittedAt`: Timestamp when the form was submitted (set by backend)

 The File structure includes a description, optionality setting, and hash for integrity verification.
 By storing file descriptions in answers, the admin interface can render answers even if the questionnaire structure is later updated.
+Answer values are stored as strings and should be parsed based on the question's ResponseType (INT, STRING, BOOLEAN) for validation.

 ### Messages